 Winnipeg Music Festival Award

-The Winnipeg Music Festival, Inc. offers to establish a fund in the value of $5,000 for scholarships in the Marcel A. Desautels Faculty of Music.
+The Winnipeg Music Festival, Inc. offers to establish a fund for scholarships in the Marcel A. Desautels Faculty of Music.
 A scholarship valued at the available annual income shall be awarded to a student in the Bachelor of Music program who:

 1. have demonstrated skill and promise in the performance of their major applied instrument in the past year in school ensembles, recitals and juries;